signalfx/splunk-otel-ruby/README.md

 # License

-The Splunk OpenTelemetry Ruby distribution is released under the terms of the Apache Software License version 2.0.
+The Splunk OpenTelemetry Ruby distribution is licensed under the terms of the Apache Software License version 2.0.
 For more details, see [the license file](./LICENSE).